mosajjal/blog/content/posts/2022-03-26-caddywiper.md

 > Dubbed CaddyWiper by ESET analysts, the malware was first detected at 11.38 a.m. local time (9.38 a.m.
 UTC) on Monday.
 The wiper, which destroys user data and partition information from attached drives, was spotted on several dozen systems in a limited number of organizations.
 It is detected by ESET products as Win32/KillDisk.NCX.

 One of my friends pinged me a few days later with [a link](https://bazaar.abuse.ch/download/a294620543334a721a2ae8eaaf9680a0786f4b9a216d75b55cfd28f39e9430ea/) to a CaddyWiper sample.
-Since this sample was a particularly small one, I decided to write a blogpost going through each function from scratch and introduce the tools I used to make my life easier.
-Hopefully this can serve as a reference to junior malware analysts who want to get started with this craft.
+Since this sample was a particularly small one, I decided to write a blog post going through each function from scratch and introducing the tools I used to make my life easier.
+Hopefully, this can serve as a reference to junior malware analysts who want to get started with this craft.

 First off, I'm a Linux user myself and I use mainly Linux tools to analyse malware. `pev` is a set command-line utilities providing a high level analysis of a `PE` binary.
 It consists of the following tools